Welcome to the Norristown Sprouts Community Garden!

 If you are eligible based on the above criteria, please complete the membership application (coming soon).
 Once the application is submitted, the Garden Coordinator will contact you.

 What are the next steps?

-- The Garden Coordinator will contact you to arrange a walk-through of the garden (either in person or virtually).
+- The Garden Coordinator will contact you to arrange a walk-through of the garden.
 During this time, you will pick your garden plot number.
 See the image to the right for available plots (click image to enlarge).

-- The Garden Coordinator will then send you a link to the garden agreement where you will sign that you received your assigned garden plot number and read the agreement's terms and conditions.
+- The Garden Coordinator will then send you a link to the garden agreement and liability waiver, where you will sign that you have read the agreement's terms and conditions and agree to them.